CyberMiles/tim-research/scatter_integration/scatter_integration.md

 cd testnet/travis
 git pull
 ```
-Change the moniker value from local to something new, also make sure the chain id is 19 for tesnet
+Open the config.toml file and change the moniker value from "local" to something new, also make sure the chain id is 19 (this value is found at the very bottom of the config.toml file).
+19 is the chain id of the CyberMiles Testnet.
 ```
 vi init/config/config.toml
 ```